CHIP-SPV/chipStar/docs/release_notes/chipStar_1.1.rst

 This release cycle focused on stabilization and performance improvements over the 1.0 release.
-The release was measured to run some benchmarks up to P% faster than 1.0.
+The release was measured to run some benchmarks up to 80% faster than 1.0.
 Further highlights are described in the following.

 ==================
 Major New Features